reasonml/reason-react/docs/installation.md

 }
 ```

-Create a bsconfig.json file in the root of your project with the following.
-You can change the name.
+Create a `bsconfig.json` file in the root of your project with the following.
+All the settings are already defaults, most of this is boilerplate.
+The important fields are `name`, `bs-dependencies` and `ppx-flags`.
+As you can see, we've added `reason-react`.
+This tells Reason where to look for bindings (similar to depdencies in your package.json).

 ```json
 {